Neoartists is a not‐for‐profit organisation, run for the benefit of creative practitioners.

 Studio Holder will be entitled to rent a workspace in the Neoartists Studios.

-They will also be entitled to all of the Associate and Studio User benefits described above.
+They will also be entitled to all of the Associate and Facilities User benefits described above.

 Studio Waiting List / Membership